- Get Involved

 “It’s simply the best training ever.
-APME has a winning formula, combining the ‘workshop-in-a-box’ format with a customized training approach to meet the needs of the host region….Novice reporters and senior management alike leave feeling inspired and rejuvenated about their profession….The organization, program development and execution of NewsTrains are top-notch. – Tina Ongkeko, managing director for member services, Newspapers Canada, and host committee chair in Toronto in 2012, Vancouver in 2014 and Halifax in 2016
+APME has a winning formula, combining the ‘workshop-in-a-box’ format with a customized training approach to meet the needs of the host region….Novice reporters and senior management alike leave feeling inspired and rejuvenated about their profession….The organization, program development and execution of NewsTrains are top-notch. – Tina Ongkeko, managing director for member services, News Media Canada, and host committee chair in Toronto in 2012 and 2019, Vancouver in 2014 and Halifax in 2016

 “Hosting a NewsTrain gives you the opportunity to tailor high-quality training that will be accessible and affordable for your staff.
 It’s worth the investment of your time and effort.” – Angie Muhs, executive editor, State Journal-Register, and host committee chair in DeKalb, Illinois, in 2015

 APME's sponsorship of NewsTrain will enter its 15th year in 2018 with workshop No. 89.

 Who are NewsTrain's national donors?